Waziup/learning-center-content/content/en/solutions/weather_station/guide.md

 }

 `````
-**NOTE:**
-At this point we should see our weather data arrive on the gateway and wazicloud.
+After uploading the above code sample, we should see our weather data arrive on the gateway and wazicloud.

+**NOTE:** Even though we used `xlpp.addTemperature()` for most of the sensors, we can simply rename them on the gateway to their desired names.

+We can also setup notification on wazicloud, for when certain conditions are met.
+For example when `bat_lvl` is below 3.0v

+Kindly see Module 5 Lecture 3 for details on how to setup notifications on Wazicloud.

 Cheers!!